badhive/alca/docs/RULES.md

 #### Private rules

-Private rules are rules that you don't want to reported if triggered.
+Private rules are rules that you don't want a notification from if triggered.
 They will, however, be run on event data that is received just like any other rule (so long as the received event's type matches the event that the rule is monitoring).
 This is so that [sequences](SEQUENCES.md) are able to utilise private rules.